 - VLAN allows us to add an additional layer of security.

-- By the VLAN easy to manage device management.
+- With the VLAN easy to manage device management.

 The feature of VLAN Tagging: